afbustamante/y-a-foot/README.md

 ## Application deployment

-In order to deploy `y-a-foot`, you must deploy the following artifacts:

- * `y-a-foot-core` (backend) as a Spring Boot WAR application on Wildfly or JBoss
+In order to deploy `y-a-foot`, you must deploy `y-a-foot-core` (backend) as a Spring Boot WAR application on Wildfly or JBoss.
- * `y-a-foot-web` (frontend, optional) as a Web application (WAR) on Tomcat, Wildfly or JBoss